OutSystems/docs-product/src/ref/ui-patterns/web/video.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced use cases for the File Upload UI Pattern
+summary: Advanced use cases for the Video UI Pattern
 ---

-# Video Upload UI Pattern Reference
+# Video UI Pattern Reference

 ## Layout and Classes